BenjaminCrozier/farkle-ga/notes.md

 ***

-avg genome length is stalled. players with genes longer than 700 are rare and my target is 15625. player genomes should be growing exponentially every generation as their genese coalise, every new generation should be gaining the genes of rolls from both parents. no generations genome should be shorter than their parents.
+avg genome length is stalled. players with genes longer than 700 are rare and my target is 15625. player genomes should be growing exponentially every generation as their genes coalesce, every new generation should be gaining the genes of rolls from both parents. no generations genome should be shorter than their parents.
 This must be the population collapse that's preventing elongation.

 ***

-reworking the naming/heritage system yields insight. a player is only able to risk their narrow set of mutated born genes. in every new scenario they "play it safe" with the default epigenome of '1's. this insures a constant churn new DNA...
+reworking the naming/heritage system yields insight. a player is only able to risk their narrow set of mutated born genes. in every new scenario they "play it safe" with the default epi-genome of '1's. this insures a constant churn new DNA...

 reduced the birthrate of royalty, new heritage emoji reveals redundant DNA with too large a litter.